Solace Agent Mesh (SAM) - Helm Chart

 If you're using kubectl port-forward for local development:

-Important: Use port 8000 specifically - it's pre-configured in CORS allowed origins.
-Using other ports will cause CORS errors.
+Important: Use ports 8000 and 8080 exactly — they must match sam.frontendServerUrl and sam.platformServiceUrl.
+Using different ports will cause CORS errors.
 See Network Configuration - Local Development for details.

 Bundled Persistence VCT Labels (Upgrading from ≤1.1.0)